imbni/crizmas-mvc-realworld-example-app/README.md

 4. open http://localhost:8080/

-## To run it in your local kubernetes custer:
+## To run it in your local kubernetes cluster:

 1. Clone repo
 2. `cd crizmas-mvc-realworld-example-app`